 Cetek’s Lancescope™ system provides real-time, close-up, or wide-angle views of virtually any area inside a fired heater, or other high-temperature equipment while it is still in operation.

-The hot inspection system uses a state-of-the-art digital camera system, which provides clear, detailed images of problem areas up to 3000°F (1650°C).
+The hot inspection service for fired heaters uses a state-of-the-art digital camera system, which provides clear, detailed images of problem areas up to 3000°F (1650°C).
 The furnace inspection system can be inserted into openings as small as 2.75” (7cm) and reach up to 30ft (10m).
 In applications below 1000°F (540°C), the heater inspection system provides illumination via a high-temperature light source for optimum clarity.

 Thorough inspection provides data needed for other Hot-tek online services.